Azure/terraform-provider-azapi/docs/resources/resource.md

   ]
 }
 ```
+- `replace_triggers_refs` (List of String) A list of paths in the current Terraform configuration.
+When the values at these paths change, the resource will be replaced.
 - `response_export_values` (Dynamic) The attribute can accept either a list or a map.

 - **List**: A list of paths that need to be exported from the response body.
 Setting it to `["*"]` will export the full response body.
 Here's an example.
 If it sets to `["properties.loginServer", "properties.policies.quarantinePolicy.status"]`, it will set the following HCL object to the computed property output.